What’s the Problem?

 The complaint was filed Monday in federal court in Illinois by California residents Mosby and Erin Simmons on behalf of their son, Trevor, against the SoyNut Butter Company of Glenville, Illinois.
 Plaintiffs are accusing the company of negligence, breach of warranty, and a strict product liability lawsuit.

 Trevor, who regularly ate I.M.
 Healthy SoyNut Butter in his home, became ill with food poisoning on Jan.
 25, according to the lawsuit.
 His symptoms progressed and he was taken to a hospital on Jan.
 30 and transferred to Lucile Packard Stanford Children’s Hospital in Palo Alto 3 days later, where his E. coli infection was diagnosed.

 The boy was treated with dialysis and blood transfusions for hemolytic uremic syndrome (HUS), and released after 25 nights of hospitalization, according to the lawsuit.
 The complaint also states that at least 5% of children who develop HUS go on to develop long-term kidney damage.

 - Smiling Hara Soybean Tempeh Recall Litigation

 - Nationwide Plum Food Poisoning Recall Case

 See the other food poisoning lawsuits our attorneys have covered.

 Do I Have a Soy Nut Butter Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in soy nut butter lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in soy nut butter lawsuits.
 We are handling individual litigation nationwide and currently accepting new E. coli infection cases in all 50 states.